simpleux/frontend-technical-test/README.md

 ## General Restriction
 - Restrict yourself to existing API structure and Stay in `front-end` realm.
+-- Added images route in server.js, so we can render images.
+Need to communicate with backend.
 - Result should be tested with latest 2 versions of Modern Browsers.